kthouz/nemt-vehicle-dispatching/README.md

 ## Solution
 The problem is approached as a Capacitated Pickup-Delivery Problem with Time Windows.
 [OSRM](https://project-osrm.org/) and [VROOM](http://vroom-project.org/) were used in the backend respectively for distance/duration calculations and routing optimization.

+## Caveat
+[ ] All rides are considered carpoolable.
+In the future, we need to respect ride criteria being car-poolable or not [ ] All vehicles are considered not having any break.
+Any day they available, they will be ready to work 8AM to 5PM

 ## Resources
 - Generating pdf files: [bbbike.org](https://extract.bbbike.org/) and [geofabrik](https://download.geofabrik.de/north-america/us.html)
 - [osrm setup with docker](https://github.com/Project-OSRM/osrm-backend?tab=readme-ov-file#using-docker)